magdanolde/magdanolde/README.md

 Apart from that, I am sure that the soft-skills that I learnt and developed so far, will be very beneficial as a frontend developer:

-👁️ good eye for details -I work a lot with data, dashboards and reportings.
+👁️ good eye for details -I work a lot with data, dashboards and reportings at my current job

 👷 "restorative"- it is one of my top Gallup strength.
 I can't sleep when something is not working.
 I just need to repair it!